benquick123/masterthesis/README.md

 - thorough analysis: confusion matrix, results with different number of labeled samples: 100, 500, 1000 and all.
 - try out 2 versions of each network.
-- how to speed up prediction cycle?
+- experiment_runner.py
+- save replay_buffer

 - curriculum learning: first present only small part of labeled samples and then gradually bring in more.
--